 This workshop hosted participating organization’s teams to discuss the initial steps of convening their team and setting their goals.
-Additionally, this session will focus on patient engagement and feature Nikki Montgomery, MA, MEd, GPAC, who will share about the importance of involving patients in REaL data collection and how to begin that collaboration.
+Additionally, this session focused on patient engagement and featured Nikki Montgomery, MA, MEd, GPAC, who shared about the importance of involving patients in REaL data collection and how to begin that collaboration.

 Materials from workshop sessions and webinars are exclusively available to Health Equity Data Strategy Collaborative participants.